2LV/2LV/README.md

-proficient with web automation, discord bots, and indicators/strategies (pinescript)
+proficient with web automation, discord bots, and indicators/strategies with pinescript (tradingview)

 ------